mcimini/lang-sql/Lang-n-Check/README.md

 <ul>
 <li> All our queries return an empty table for all the languages in the folder "languages".
 	<br /> That is: <b>They all successfully pass our checks</b>.
+	<br /> The script "testAll.sh" checks that all the tables in the folder "answers" are empty.
 </ul>

 Negative tests for "queries.lsql":  <br />